 Surgery Day

-Dr. Johnson is a trailblazer, being the first surgeon in Southeastern North Carolina to use the LENSAR ALLY Adaptive Laser Cataract Treatment System.
+Dr. Johnson is a trailblazer, being the first eye surgeon in Southeastern North Carolina to use the LENSAR ALLY Adaptive Laser Cataract Treatment System.
 This system, the most advanced that exists, allows for a highly accurate and customized procedure.

-Post-Surgery Care
+Post-Surgery Care for Optimal Eye Health

 Cataract Surgery Consultation in Wilmington